syvaca/BST-AVL/README.md

 # BST-AVL

-My implementation of BST and AVL functionality
+This is my own implementation of a BST and AVL tree with all useful functions needed to create and edit the tree.